 Because this is a complete software implementation, it will be slower than the conventional hardware-based encryption.
-SNA SLE is only supported for Windows Server 2003 and XP platforms.
+SNA SLE is only supported for Windows Server 2008 and Windows 8, Windows 8.1, or Windows 10 platforms.
 Some of the supported environments are as follows:

-- 3270 emulation
+• 3270 emulation

-- APPC/CPI-C client-server applications

-- APPC over TCP/IP
+- APPC/CPI-C client-server applications - APPC over TCP/IP